BhosaleAkshay8055/UserLoginSystem/Readme.md

-# Activate virtual environment:
+# Create and activate a virtual environment:
-    Create new folder in root directory
+    Execute the below commands to create a virtual environment

+    pip install virtualenv
+    virtualenv my_env

+    Activate this
+    goto newly created my_env folder
-    '''goto cd ./my_env/Scripts'''
+    cd ./my_env/Scripts
+    then execute
-    then ./activate
+    ./activate

-# then go back to root directory and install dependencies
+# Then go back to the root directory and install dependencies

-2. pip install requirements.txt
+    pip install requirements.txt

-3. Create .env file and your SECRET_KEY and DATABASE_URL like below
+    Create .env file and add your SECRET_KEY and DATABASE_URL like below

     SECRET_KEY=secret_keyAkshay

     DATABASE_URL=postgresql://postgres:1234@localhost/userAuth

-# then run code using the following command:
+# Then run the code using the following command:

-    '''uvicorn main:app --host 0.0.0.0 --port 8001 --reload'''
+    uvicorn main:app --host 0.0.0.0 --port 8001 --reload

-# after application start go to url: http://127.0.0.1:8001/docs
+# After application start go to URL: http://127.0.0.1:8001/docs

-# and test the apis.
+# and test the APIs.

+# Docker file also created run below command for execute this

+    docker compose up